pimcore/data-importer/doc/03_Configuration/06_Mapping_Configuration/02_Transformation_Pipeline.md

 - **Load DataObject**: Loads existing data object based on id, path or specific attribute
 - **Reduce Array KeyValue Pairs**: Reduces a flat array `['k1', 'v1', 'k2', 'v2']`
    to key-value pair array `['k1' => 'v1', 'k2' => 'v2']`.
 - **Trim**: Removes leading and/or tailing white spaces from string.
+- **Static Text**: Adds a static text to the value - either prepends or appends it.